indiscripts/IdExtenso/README.md

 * Are you concerned with localizing your scripts in various languages?

-…and always making sure that the environment (OS, InDesign version, locale, script engine) is properly addressed?
+…and always making sure that the environment (OS, InDesign version, locale, script engine) is properly identified and managed?

 ***IdExtenso*** addresses these needs, and many more.
 Its core structure will you get started, and a huge set of additional modules will help you implement more complex features.